MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - Use the notes feature on questions and on recommendations to capture any specifics that you want to discuss with the workload team.
 - Rather than answering the 60 questions across all five pillars in one assessment, consider taking the assessment one pillar at a time, staggered by month.
 Be sure to include the name of the pillar in the assessment's name.
 - Whenever your proposed solution or service costs additional money, clearly mention it.
 - You can start remediating issues with highest reward-effort ratio to get quick wins, early on.
-Check below for further details.
+Check [effort and reward](#effort-and-reward) section below for further details.

 > [!NOTE]
 > Improvisation of cloud environment is a continous journey: it can get better, but it will never be perfect.